xvik/dropwizard-orient-server/README.md

 ##### Client initialization

-Server lifecycle is managed using `Managed` object, so embedded server will start only together with jetty (`server` command) or with environment command.
+Server lifecycle is managed using `Managed` object, so embedded server will start only together with jetty (`server` command).
 Managed instances are started after all bundles run methods and even after application run method, so server will be unreachable if you try to access it from these methods.

 It's better to do your orient client initialization inside your own `Managed` object, to make sure this logic run after server start.
-(for example, when you use remote connection, the only whey to properly check database existence on startup would be using Managed object)
+(for example, when you use remote connection, the only way to properly check database existence on startup would be using `Managed` object)

 You can use `plocal` connection together with embedded server: plocal doesn't requires started server and it's faster than remote connection, but with embedded server you would be able to use studio together with your application (win-win).